Amutheezan/amutheezan.github.io/capp.md

 </project>
 ```

-This the ```pom.xml``` file for all capps, you need to build this to get capps you want(the capps you preferred at the ```build.xml``` file)
+This the ```pom.xml``` file for all capps, you need to build this to get any capps you want(the capps you preferred at the ```build.xml``` file)

 ##  **NOTE **

-To include jaggery-apis with capps we can implement a jaggery controller at the level of gadget level rather than jaggery apps level.
-That will ease our task when we deploying capps.
+To include jaggery-apis with capps we can implement a jaggery controller at the gadget level rather than jaggery apps level, eventually that will helps in deploying capps.

 ### References